yuvraj1898/Weather-Dashboard/README.md

 ```
 ### Additional Information:
+When you click on a weather card in the dashboard view, it expands to show more detailed information about the weather for that particular city.
+This detailed view includes the weather description and a 5-day weather forecast, providing users with comprehensive insights into the weather conditions.
+This information is fetched from the backend API endpoint `localhost:4000/weather?city={cityName}`.
 The mock weather data is fetched from the endpoint http://localhost:3000/weatherdata.json.
 The Weather data with specific city is fetched by this endpoint http://localhost:4000/weather?city={cityname}